 Mel Daniels is a study in contradictions.
-He was in more fights than any player in Pacers history, and has written more poems, too.
+He was in more fights than any player in Pacers history, but has written more poems, too.
 His life is much like that of David West, and their personalities aren’t that far apart, either.
 Nor were their games.

 They are gentle, heartfelt poems on a wide variety of subjects.
-Living in a senior community … a retired athlete reflecting on his glory days … a young athlete trying to please his father … the love between a father and daughter … athletes and their money … older women.
+Living in a senior community … a retired athlete reflecting on his glory days … a young athlete trying to please his father … the love between a father and his daughter … athletes and their money … older women.

 It seems incongruous, this 6-foot-9 Hall of Famer with the vice-grip handshake reflecting on such tender topics with such sincerity.
 That is, unless you get to know him.
 And then it makes perfect sense that this bare-fisted brawler has written, by his estimation, at least 20,000 poems.

 Daniels’ dual nature comes naturally.
 His father, Maceo, worked at an auto parts manufacturing plant and lived the traditional blue collar worker’s life.
 He had no interest in sports and didn’t want Mel wasting his time with them.
 Mel’s mother, Bernice Lynette, was a gentler soul.
 She read poetry to him during his childhood.
 She also was the one who attended his junior varsity games after he had gone out for basketball for the first time as a sophomore, cheering on the awkward beginner who played like a newborn colt.

 Macho poet?
 Sensitive scrapper?
 Take your pick.
 Daniels has shown plenty of both sides throughout his life, although today, at 71, he’s far more likely to sit down and scratch out a poem than raise his fists in anger.

 Tagged with: ABA Most Valuable Player, Jeff Foster, Mel Daniels